 For more details on the studies listed above, see the Health Professional version.

 What side effects might CYT-107 cause?

-In the INSPIRE study (NCT00477321) discussed under the previous question, two participants in the highest dosing group had dose-limiting side effects.
-(A dose-limiting side effect is a side effect that is serious enough to prevent an increase in dose.)
-One participant had temporary severe liver toxicity, and the other participant had a moderate rash.
-In the two lower dosing groups, there were no reports of dose-limiting side effects.
+In the INSPIRE study (NCT00477321) discussed under the previous question, 2 participants in the highest dosing group had serious side effects.
+One participant had temporary severe damage, and the other participant had a moderate rash.
+In the 2 lower dosing groups, there were no serious side effects.
 In the INSPIRE 2 and INSPIRE 3 studies (NCT01190111 and NCT01241643), 4 patients reported serious side effects, including a case of liver damage.11,15,18,20

 A common side effect in INSPIRE and INSPIRE 2 was a mild to moderate reaction at the location of the CYT-107 injections.
-Symptoms showing up in other parts of the body (systemic reactions), such as flu-like symptoms, fever, or fatigue, occurred in 16% of participants who received one cycle of CYT-107 in INSPIRE 2.19,20
+Symptoms showing up in other parts of the body, such as flu-like symptoms, fever, or fatigue, occurred in 16% of participants who received CYT-107 in INSPIRE 2.20,21

 Information on possible side effects of CYT-107 is not complete.
 As testing of CYT-107 continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying CYT-107?

 More information about CYT-107-related research studies is available from the AIDSinfo database of study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 How can I find more information about participating in a clinical trial?